szucsim/FirebaseAuth.NET/README.md

 ## 📘 API Docs
 - Methods include XML summaries for IntelliSense and documentation tooling.
 - Typed errors: `FirebaseAuthException` with `AuthErrorReason` for granular error handling when `ThrowOnError` is enabled.
+- Email change: `StartEmailChangeAsync(newEmail)` initiates verification; after confirmation the old ID token may be invalid, so reauthenticate and call `RefreshUserInfoAsync()`.

 ---